 by Richard C. Cook

-Adapted for Veterans Today from a Presentation for the August 24, 2000, Meeting of the Alliance for Just Money (AFJM)
+Adapted for VT from a Presentation for the August 24, 2000, Meeting of the Alliance for Just Money (AFJM)

 I set out to write a commentary on current economic events for this engagement, with a focus on monetary issues.
 But the current nightmarish scenario in the U.S. is so confusing and is moving at such a rapid speed, that I decided to offer a broader perspective.
 However, I don’t believe anyone knows how our unfolding national catastrophe is going to be resolved, or what the U.S. will look like even a year or two from now, or even if there will be a U.S.